Why not see if family or friends could use up the left over materials for a project of their own?

 Holyrood Architectural Salvage Yard: T: 0131 661 9305, W: www.holyroodarchitecturalsalvage.com.

-East Lothian Council Architectural Salvage Store: T: 01620 827 474.
-Accepts donations of items such as listed above.
+East Lothian Council Architectural Salvage Store: T: 01620 827 264.
+Accepts donations of items such as listed above and sells on to listed buildings and buildings in conservation areas.

 Alternatively find your local Community Recycling Centre for a list of recyclable DIY materials.

 The Edinburgh Scrap Store is a project promoting creative reuse by collecting and distributing unwanted scraps including tiles, wood and art materials.
-You can also become a member through their website and use any of the resources stored at the facility!
+You can also become a member and use any of the resources stored at the facility!

 If buying new timber fittings look out for the FSC (Forest Stewardship Council) label indicating timber from sustainably managed forests.
 Suppliers of FSC wood products include B&Q, Co-op, Habitat, Homebase and IKEA.